Are you convinced that you can’t grow anything at all and have a completely brown thumb?

 Choose a variety that is local to your region and bred to withstand the weather of the area.
 This will ensure you get a lower maintenance plant and an easier growing season with a more rewarding harvest.

-I recommend that you try the golden variety, the Fall Gold is what I have.
+I recommend that you try the golden yellow variety, the Fall Gold is what I have.
 These are a beautiful golden yellow colour and is distinctly different in taste.
 These have a unique flavour and are sweeter than the red ones.
+They grow really well too.

 Fall Gold raspberries won’t need staking like some of the other varieties as they only grow about 5 feet tall and have strong biennial canes to support the weight of the fruit.